Available in VPC

 $ kubectl --kubeconfig $KUBE_CONFIG get pods -n kube-system -l app=nks-nas-csi-node

-Use NAS-CSI driver
+Use the NAS CSI driver